"A grasp is every static hand posture with which an object can be held securely with one hand."

 Human-Machine Systems, IEEE Transactions on, 2015.

-bib,
+bib, pdf

 (please check back soon for updated citation key)